 Keep in mind that just because you exercise regularly at significantly lower elevation does not mean you have suitable conditioning needed to stand on top of the world.
-Plenty of people who have the endurance to run marathons and compete in triathlons fail to thrive even at base camp.
 Cardiovascular fitness is simply not enough.
 You should focus on building physical conditioning at lower altitudes necessary to ascend 4,000 feet of elevation on successive days carrying 50-60 pounds.
 Although you will not be carrying such weight on Everest, by conditioning your body to that degree of high tolerance you will have built extra reserves that will serve you very well on the mountain as you inevitably start to lose musculature and bodyfat from being at extreme altitude for 2 months.
 This extra reserve will also make it possible to focus on the many, many other components involved in a climb of such extremes, rather than dealing with the added harsh reality that your physical preparation may have been somewhat less than adequate.

 Prioritize your training efforts in the following way, assuming that you are in good health and injury-free:

 - Climbing conditioning – pack-loaded uphill hiking, walking, and stair climbing